bitnami-labs/sealed-secrets/docs/developer/crypto.md

 AES-256-GCM quantum security is not a concern.
 Cases with a bruteforce complexity of 2⁶⁴ are unlikely for Sealed Secret considering how AES is used in the project.
 Even assuming that 2⁶⁴ bruteforce is likely, it can still be considered secure today (but not in the long run).
 A recommendation is to look for a AES replacement that provide 128 bits post-quantum cryptographic security in any cases, such as ChaCha20-Poly1305.
-Apply this recommendation is considered low priority.
+Applying this recommendation is considered low priority.

 ### **Associated documentation**